rohittiwari-dev/mrenv/CONTRIBUTING.md

 ### Bun

-Bun is used as the package manager of Superenv's, with Bun, you don't need to have NodeJS installed at all on your system to be able to run Superenv's.
-The only tool you need to install dependencies & run Superenv's is Bun!
+Bun is used as the package manager of greatenv's, with Bun, you don't need to have NodeJS installed at all on your system to be able to run greatenv's.
+The only tool you need to install dependencies & run greatenv's is Bun!

 To install bun, head over to [their website](https://bun.sh/) which will tell you how to get it installed on your system.